Sunday, October 20, 2024

 Micro-influencers will often cost far less than macro-influencers. “[Micro-influencers] give you the best bang for your buck.
 They have a following, but typically don't charge the same rate as those with a larger following.”

-For further reading, check out - how to Build a micro-influencer marketing strategy by Shopify
+For further reading: how to Build a micro-influencer marketing strategy by Shopify

 Wednesday, July 03, 2024